UA for Families

 Fun and discovery for all ages on the University of Arizona campus.

-A red-bricked mini-city in the heart of metro Tucson, the University of Arizona is abundant natural green space, respected museums, acclaimed arts and entertainment, and edge-of-your-seat sporting events.
+A red-brick mini-city and massive public green space in midtown Tucson, the University of Arizona (UA) campus houses respected museums and attractions, acclaimed arts and entertainment, and edge-of-your-seat athletic events.
 But ... the campus isn't just for college students.
-It's a font of fun and learning with engaging public programs for all ages.
+It's a font of fun and learning with engaging open-to-the-public entertainment for all ages.
+Start your visit at the UA Visitor Center for directions and parking information.

 Make a Day Of It

-Adjacent to the western edge of the UA campus is Main Gate Square, a bustling pedestrian-friendly corridor lined with restaurants and shops.
-After all the fun on campus, your family will need to refuel, and here you'll find a little bit of everything, including several local independent places.
-Several restaurants offer patio seating, so you can grab a bite and enjoy the people watching.
+After all the fun on the UA campus, your family will find refreshment and a little bit of everything else at Main Gate Square.
+Shop at boutiques (including local icon Posner's Art Store) and dine on sumptuous cuisine prepared by many local restaurateurs -- several offer patio seating, so you can grab a bite and enjoy the people watching.
 Tree-lined Geronimo Plaza frequently hosts live music, especially during Friday Night Live!
 Summer Jazz Concert Series.
-You can also hop aboard the Sun Link Tucson Streetcar, which runs through historic neighborhoods, eccentric shopping on Fourth Avenue, the middle of downtown Tucson's entertainment district, and across to Mercado San Agustin's hip public marketplace.
+You can also hop aboard the Sun Link Tucson Streetcar, which runs from the UA to eccentric shopping on Fourth Avenue to the Congress Street District in trending downtown, and across to Mercado San Agustin's hip public marketplace and back again.

 More about UA